Psychographic Profiles in Digital Marketing

 While psychographic profiles and behavioural marketing have different approaches, they share some key similarities:

-Focus on Behaviour:
+1. Focus on behaviour:

 Both psychographic profiles and behavioural marketing aim to understand and predict consumer behaviour.
 While the former focuses on underlying motivations, behavioural marketing looks at past responses and actions.